rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.
 The repository showcases most of the exercise tasks too.
 The application is not feature complete since it doesn't cover all edge cases and isn't styled.
 However, I hope the implementation walkthrough with plain GraphQL in React has helped you to understand using only GraphQL client-side in React using HTTP requests.
 It's important to take this step before using a sophisticated GraphQL client library such as Apollo or Relay.

 I've shown how to implement a React application with GraphQL and HTTP requests without using a library like Apollo.
-Next, you will continue learning about using GraphQL in React using Apollo instead of basic HTTP requests.
+Next, you will continue learning about using GraphQL in React using Apollo instead of basic HTTP requests with axios.
 The Apollo GraphQL Client makes caching your data, normalizing it, performing optimistic updates, and pagination effortless.
 That's not all by a long shot, so stay tuned for the next applications you are are going to build with GraphQL.

 {{% read_before_2 "This tutorial is part 2 of 3 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}